 However, the problem that typically surfaces when trying to curate video interviews is that our influencers often work in hard-to-reach locations.

 In the old world we’d knock on the door of our budget holder with an eye-watering cost for filming, or resort to a telephone interview to write up articles that struggle to reach the people we need to engage.

-Watch out recent on-demand webinar for more.
+Watch our recent on-demand webinar for more on this topic.

 Five reasons your people don’t record work experiences on their mobile phones